-Fire Incompatibility None known
+Fire Incompatibility None known.

 Advice for firefighters

-Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves in the event of a fire.
-Prevent, by any means available, spillage from entering drains or water courses.
-Use fire fighting procedures suitable for surrounding area.
-DO NOT approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
+- Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water course. - ▶ Use water delivered as a fine spray to control fire and cool adjacent area. - Fire Fighting Avoid spraying water onto liquid pools. - ▶ DO NOT approach containers suspected to be hot.

+Chemwatch: 4994-46 Page 3 of 9 Issue Date: 08/04/2021 Version No: 11.1 Print Date: 09/09/2022

+Fire/Explosion Hazard Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use.

-Fire/Explosion Hazard Non combustible.
-Not considered a significant fire risk, however containers may burn.
+Combustible.
+Slight fire hazard when exposed to heat or flame.
+Heating may cause expansion or decomposition leading to violent rupture of containers.
+On combustion, may emit toxic fumes of carbon monoxide (CO).
+May emit acrid smoke.
+Mists containing combustible materials may be explosive.
+Combustion products include: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.
 May emit poisonous fumes.
 HAZCHEM Not Applicable